Baton twirling: Competitive baton twirling

 Competitive baton twirling is classified by two factors, skill, and age.
 The NBTA, USTA, TU, and WBTF separate twirlers by their skill levels, which range from novice, beginner, intermediate, to advanced, and elite; advancement to the next skill level is determined through the number of first-place wins that the twirler has accomplished against other twirlers.

 Wins obtained with no competitors in said division typically do not count toward advancement.
-Next, the twirlers are classified by their age through a standard scale that is as follows: 0-6 7-9 10-12 13-15 16-21 22+.
+Next, the twirlers are classified by their age through a standard scale that is as follows: 0–6, 7–9, 10–12, 13–15, 16–21, 22+.
 This classification scale ensures that the competition between twirlers in each division is fair.

 When competing, a twirler's attire will typically be a leotard or a skater dress that is embellished with sequins, rhinestones, fringe, and other ornate designs.
 Twirlers are judged on their attire during competition, especially in events such as best in costume, so it is important that they wear a costume that fits properly and looks good during competition.
 Footwear ranges from tennis shoes, ballet slippers, instep cougars, and jazz shoes, to majorette boots.
 Typically, instep cougars are seen on both the competition floor and during practice.
 Jazz shoes are primarily used during competition, as the soft bottoms can easily be torn during practice.
 It is common to see the heels of jazz shoes covered in rhinestones.
 Majorette boots can be seen during competition; however, high school and college majorettes typically wear these on the football field and during other performances.

 One of the most competitive titles in the twirling field, Miss Majorette, is a title that is given to the top baton twirlers of each state.
 As mentioned earlier, twirlers will be classified based on their skill and age, which allows for a Miss Majorette title in each rank.
 When competing for this title, twirlers will begin by competing in T or Circle T Modelling, Interview, Solo, and X- Strut.
 After a twirler has been named Miss Majorette of their state, they will advance to compete for the title of Miss Majorette of America in their division.

-Every year, the ESPN Wide World of Sports hosts Twirlmania international championship competition at Walt Disney World.
+Every year, the ESPN Wide World of Sports Complex hosts Twirlmania international championship competition at Walt Disney World.
 Competition is available for soloists, teams, high schools, colleges, and recreational groups of any age or gender.
 Some countries that have participated in the past include the U.S., Japan, Russia, Australia, and England.
 Competing ranges from baton twirling to pompom and dance.
 Competitors also get to march in a Disney parade as well as participate in a fun, family-oriented weekend.
 Awards range from trophies to plush stuffed animals to cash (up to $4,000) and gifts by sponsors.
 Some categories include Dance Line Team, Collegiate Team, Pom Pom Team, Drill Team, Basic & Military, and Miss Twirl Mania Pageant, to name a few.

+Championship events

 The World Championships have the following events: